-MDNA55 is in the early and mid stages of clinical development and, as a result, the Resulting Issuer will be unable to predict whether it will be able to profitably commercialize its product.
+MDNA55 is in the mid stages of clinical development and MDNA109 in pre-clinical development and, as a result, the Company will be unable to predict whether it will be able to profitably commercialize its product.

 The Company has not received regulatory approval for the sale of MDNA55 in any market.
 Accordingly, the Company has not generated any revenues from product sales.
 A substantial commitment of resources to conduct clinical trials and for additional product development will be required to commercialize all of our product candidates.
-There can be no assurance that MDNA55 or any of our other product candidates will meet applicable regulatory standards, be capable of being produced in commercial quantities at reasonable cost or be successfully marketed, or that the investment made by the Company in the commercialization of the products will be recovered through sales, license fees or related royalties.
+There can be no assurance that MDNA55, MDNA109 or any of our other product candidates will meet applicable regulatory standards, be capable of being produced in commercial quantities at reasonable cost or be successfully marketed, or that the investment made by the Company in the commercialization of the products will be recovered through sales, license fees or related royalties.